MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

     ```

 > [!TIP]
-> To receive information about all available configurations use `%config kqlmagic`.
-To troubleshoot and capture Kusto errors, such as connection issues and incorrect queries, use `%config kqlmagic.short_errors=False`
+> To receive information about all available configurations use `%config Kqlmagic`.
+To troubleshoot and capture Kusto errors, such as connection issues and incorrect queries, use `%config Kqlmagic.short_errors=False`

 ## Next steps